Gain invaluable insights and feedback from our academics and research staff, who have a rich array of experience in nursing and healthcare.

-Equip yourselves with the expertise needed take your nursing practice to the future. *Subject to validation.
+Equip yourself with the expertise needed to take your nursing practice to the future.

 Delivery: online, part-time

 Duration: two years

 Next welcome week: January 2024 (TBC)

 Application deadline: January 2024 (TBC).
 Applications are open for both UK and international students.
 Apply as soon as possible to secure your place.
 Visit our Apply Now page to start your application.

 As a key healthcare profession, nursing is constantly faced with the need to rapidly implement new technologies, ideas, and approaches.
 It’s important that those in this practice can adapt to these changes while building on the critical thinking, creativity, and care that underpins it.

 Our online, part-time MSc Nursing is designed to aid registered nurses from every area of the profession.
 We bring together nurses from all different backgrounds, specialisms, and corners of the world.
 Through your time on the course, we’ll help you develop the specialist skills, knowledge, and inter-professional insights needed to drive your practice forward.